 - Third degree (severe) – the entire uterus protrudes out of the vagina

 In mild to moderate cases, pelvic floor exercises can correct uterine prolapse.
 These are the same exercises used to treat incontinence issues.
-Because some people have trouble contracting the correct muscles, a Physical Therapist at Body Gears will be able to help you get the most out of these exercises.
+Because some people have trouble contracting the correct muscles, a Physical Therapist at Body Gears Physical Therapy will be able to help you get the most out of these exercises.
 Your Physical Therapist may also recommend:

 - Inserting a cone-shaped device in your vagina to help you focus on contracting the correct muscle